Assessing the Utility of Volumetric Motion Fields for Radar-based Precipitation Nowcasting with Physics-informed Deep Learning: Dataset

 \subsection{Preliminary Data Analysis}

-To learn more about the vertical structure of precipitation in the dataset, we first perform a descriptive analysis of the denoised volumetric radar observations.
-In particular, we examine how frequently precipitation echoes exhibit substantial vertical extent across multiple altitude levels, as opposed to being confined to a shallow layer near the surface.
-To this end, we compute, for each radar volume sample, the fraction of grid points exceeding specified reflectivity thresholds at each altitude level.
-These fractions are evaluated using two reflectivity thresholds: 0~\si{\dB Z} to quantify the overall occurrence of any precipitation echoes and 20~\si{\dB Z} to represent light rain and above.
+To learn more about the vertical structure of precipitation in the dataset, we compute, for each radar volume sample, the fraction of grid points exceeding specified reflectivity thresholds at each altitude level.
+We use two reflectivity thresholds: 0~\si{\dB Z} to quantify the overall occurrence of any precipitation echoes and 20~\si{\dB Z} to represent light rain and above.
 See the calculated ratios in Figure~\ref{fig:reflectivity_bars}.

-At the lower reflectivity threshold representing the occurrence of any precipitation echoes, the mean fraction of rainy pixels decreases from nearly 20~\% at 1~km above ground level to approximately 2~\% at 8~km.
-A similar trend is observed at the higher threshold, where the fraction of pixels exceeding 20~\si{\dB Z} declines from about 6~\% near the surface to roughly 0.3~\% at the highest altitude level.
-These results indicate that the majority of precipitation events in the dataset exhibit limited vertical development, with only a small subset displaying appreciable reflectivity at upper altitudes.
-This does not present a promising outlook for the utility of volumetric motion fields in the general case.
+The fraction of rainy pixels decreases rapidly with altitude for both thresholds.
+These results indicate that most of precipitation events in the dataset exhibit limited vertical extent, which does not present a promising outlook for the utility of volumetric motion fields in the general case.

-Additionally, to illustrate the variability of overall event intensity in the dataset, we construct month-wise boxplots of rainy pixel ratios at the lowest altitude level (500~m above ground level).
-For each radar volume, the ratio is computed as the percentage of pixels exceeding a reflectivity threshold of 20~\si{\dB Z}, and the resulting distributions are shown in Fig.~\ref{fig:boxplot_ratio_months}.
-The rainy pixel ratios appear to be relatively evenly distributed across the year, although the first third of the year exhibits lower median values.
-Since convective precipitation events, which predominantly occur during the summer months, are expected to benefit most from altitude-resolved motion estimation, this seasonal imbalance is not expected to negatively impact the subsequent analysis.